 What’s your favourite piece of kick-butt advice?

-Kick-butt Kidlit friends, make sure you check out HOW TO MAKE FRIENDS WITH THE SEA!
-It hits shelves on March 31st!
+Kick-butt Kidlit friends, make sure you check out LIKE HOME!

-Click here to win a copy of HOW TO MAKE FRIENDS WITH THE SEA!
+Click here to enter to win a copy of LIKE HOME!

 Thanks for reading!